 This seminar will provide the student in Communication Disorders with intensive instruction in clinical writing in preparation for the clinical experience as well as future employment.
-The following areas of writing will be addressed: format of scientific writing, diagnostic reports, treatment plans, SOAP notes, professional correspondence, Individual Education Plans (IEP), and ethical issues in report writing, Prerequisite: CMDS 380 or consent of instructor.
+The following areas of writing will be addressed: format of scientific writing, diagnostic reports, treatment plans, SOAP notes, professional correspondence, Individual Education Plans (IEP), and ethical issues in report writing.
+Prerequisite: CMDS 380.
+CMDS majors only.